-1. Ensure the SOP as outlined in Section 3.1 has been followed, to promote remote risk assessment and triage, ensure patients can be cared for in a setting appropriate for their specific urgent care requirements, and reduce exposure risk.
+Ensure the SOP as outlined in Section 3.1 has been followed, to promote remote risk assessment and triage, ensure patients can be cared for in a setting appropriate for their specific urgent care requirements, and reduce exposure risk.

-2. Dental teams should be aware of this SOP, the current national and local COVID-19 guidance (including approaches for managing shielded patients and patients at increased risk - see Appendix 1) and the possible COVID-19 case definition.
+Dental teams should be aware of this SOP, the current national and local COVID-19 guidance (including approaches for managing clinically vulnerable and clinically extremely vulnerable patients - see Appendix 1) and the possible COVID-19 case definition.

-3. Keep staff safe through regular risk assessments, following guidance for employers and businesses, and through the measures set out in the 'keeping staff safe' section of Appendix 4.
+Keep staff safe through regular risk assessments, following guidance for employers and businesses, and through the measures set out in the 'keeping staff safe' section of Appendix 4.

-Further information on risk assessment is available:

-- NHS Employers: risk assessments for staff here - Risk reduction framework for NHS staff at risk of COVID-19 infection here

-Resources for staff support and wellbeing are at Appendix 7.
+- Further information on risk assessment is available: - NHS Employers: risk assessments for staff here - Risk reduction framework for NHS staff at risk of COVID-19 infection here - Health and Safety Executive here - Resources for staff support and wellbeing are at Appendix 7.

-4. All UDC service providers should have clear protocols for patient care, noting the requirements for social distancing and the appropriate zoning and separation measures for all patients.
+All UDC service providers should have clear protocols for patient care, noting the requirements for social distancing and the appropriate zoning and separation measures for all patients.

-Particular attention should be paid to patients with possible/confirmed COVID-19 and their household contacts, shielded patients and patients at increased risk.
+Particular attention should be paid to patients with possible/confirmed COVID-19 and their household/support bubble contacts, and patients who are clinically vulnerable or clinically extremely vulnerable.

-5. Where appropriate, repeat risk assessment and dental triage when the patient arrives at the service (in line with sections 3.1.1.2 and 3.1.1.3) in case there are changes, the patient is unaware of their risk status, or the patient has accessed a service inappropriately.
+Where appropriate, repeat risk assessment and dental triage when the patient arrives at the service (in line with sections 3.1.1.2 and 3.1.1.3) in case there are changes, the patient is unaware of their risk status, or the patient has accessed a service inappropriately.

-When accepting patients, providers should have regard to the patient group, the likely procedure required and the availability of appropriate PPE.
+• When accepting patients, providers should have regard to the patient group, the likely procedure required and the availability of appropriate PPE.

-6. When face-to-face assessment and/or treatment is undertaken:
+When face-to-face assessment and/or treatment is undertaken:

-• Each patient should be assessed and managed on their own merit, taking into account the patient's best interests, professional judgement, local UDC arrangements and the prioritisation of the most urgent care needs.
+- Each patient should be assessed and managed on their own merit, taking into account the patient's best interests, professional judgement, local UDC arrangements and the prioritisation of the most urgent care needs. - When care planning, shared decision making is important to weigh up the benefits of dental treatment against exposure risk, and plan care in the patient's best interests.
+This is of particular importance to clinically extremely vulnerable patients at the highest risk from COVID-19.

-• Manage the patient's condition with as little intervention as possible to minimise exposure risk.

-• If treatment is required, all equipment and materials for treatment should be assembled in surgery before beginning.

-Aerosol generating procedures should be avoided if possible.
-Where necessary they should only be undertaken at a dental service (primary care dental setting or designated UDC provider site) where level 3 PPE is available.

-• If an aerosol generating procedure is necessary, the use of high power suction and rubber dam is recommended where possible.

-• Treatment should be completed in one visit wherever possible.
+- Manage the patient's condition with as little intervention as possible to minimise exposure risk. - If treatment is required, all equipment and materials for treatment should be assembled in surgery before beginning. - Aerosol generating procedures should be avoided if possible.
+Where necessary they should only be undertaken at a dental service (primary care dental setting or designated UDC provider site) where level 3 PPE is available. - If an aerosol generating procedure is necessary, the use of high power suction and rubber dam is recommended where possible. - Treatment should be completed in one visit wherever possible. - For clinically vulnerable and clinically extremely vulnerable patients, manage in line with approaches set out in Appendix 1. - Where domiciliary visits are necessary for any patient, these should be appropriately risk assessed and managed.
+Follow local referral arrangements and protocols for domiciliary care provision where applicable. - A FP17 form should be submitted for each patient seen in the usual way and normal patient charging regimes apply.

-• Follow guidance and local approaches and arrangements for the management of patients who are shielded or at increased risk (see Appendix 1).

-Dental care for shielded groups should be managed through domiciliary visits as far as possible, unless this is clinically inappropriate.
-Dental teams should organise domiciliary visits collaboratively through the patient's lead co-ordinator and with other health and social care teams, using a multi-disciplinary approach to promote holistic care, minimise exposure risk and maximise efficiency in care provision.

-• Where domiciliary visits are necessary, these should be appropriately risk assessed and managed.

-A FP17 form should be submitted for each patient seen in the usual way and normal patient charging regimes apply.

-7. Use robust infection prevention and control procedures in line with government advice (found here).
+Use robust infection prevention and control procedures in line with government advice (found here).

-8. Follow PPE protocols in line with government advice summarised in Section 2.2, with further detail at Appendix 3.
+Follow PPE protocols in line with government advice summarised in Section 2.2, with further detail at Appendix 3.

-9. Prepare for incident management.
+Prepare for incident management.